NAnDroX/Development-and-management-of-IT-projects/Korolev_Razumov/README.md

+## log4j
-Just log4j demonstration lab as a decision of Zotov / Klenin's task.
+Just log4j vuln demonstration lab as a decision of Zotov / Klenin's task.
-See report-it-project-management.pdf for description and log4j/ for containers, apps etc.
+See report-it-project-management.pdf for description and log4j/ for containers, apps, etc.

+---